TudorRu/S3-portfolio/Portfolio/README.md

 Picture with build stage

 <p>
-This stage will build my application, automatically detecting the build platform and configuration.
+This stage will test if my application will building without any errors with the correct build configuration.
 </p>

 <h5>Test Task</h5>